-Seven nights; seven days of easy cycling throughout Styria and the Austrian Lake District, with a day of spectacular hiking at Katrin Alm.
+Seven nights; seven days of easy to moderate cycling throughout Styria and the Austrian Lake District, with a day of spectacular hiking at Katrin Alm.
 Journey on paved bike paths and quiet roads through fairy tale forests and alongside rivers, lakes, and subalpine pastures.

 “We found wonderful small and quaint cafés everyday for our morning coffee breaks…our trip was an outstanding experience!” – Jim L. & Dana D

 - Partly traffic-free riding on easy bike paths

 - Starts in Vienna, and finishes in Salzburg – both deeply interesting cities worthy of extended stays.

 - Many small towns and villages along the way, separated by fairytale forests in Austria’s Lake District.

 - Alpine scenery.

 - Gesäuse National Park.

 - Cable car to Katrin Alm and an impressive hike.

 - UNESCO heritage site of Hallstatt.